DestopLine/boilersharp.nvim/README.md

   ---@type boilersharp.Config.Usings | false
   usings = {
     ---When to use assume that the project uses implicit usings.
-    ---Set this to "auto" to get this from the C# version infered from
+    ---Set this to "auto" to get this from the C# version inferred from
     ---the csproj file of the project.
     ---@type "never" | "always" | "auto"
     implicit_usings = "auto",